 - Find your champion among the government: Tiago Borges from UX recommends to work with a “champion” in the government, not the president but a supervisor who see a clear advantage and who will promote your project to his superior and team!
 Transformation of public institutions can take times but is possible!

-- Aim to impact people’s lives at a big scale!
+- Aim to impact people’s lives on a big scale!
 Mopa has been thought since the beginning as a scalable solution which can be used for other services, not only waste management.

 - Collaboration about data can be a source of remuneration for the majority of these projects.

-Data produced by civic tech actors should be open to let other players use your data to improve citizen’s life.
+Data produced by civic tech actors should be open to letting other players use your data to improve citizen’s life.

 Finally, the creativity, tenacity of all these very diverse actors give the world the opportunity to think a more participative, inclusive and efficient society.